Sulka language: Verbs

 Basic verb phrases are similar to Oceanic languages.
-For a typical Austronesian sentence structure, it follows the Subject Verb Object word order whereas Papuan follows a Subject Object Verb word order.
+For a typical Austronesian sentence structure, it follows the subject-verb-object word order whereas Papuan follows a subject-object-verb word order.
 Free pronouns mainly act as verbal or prepositional object.
 Instead of having the bilabial nasal found on the free pronouns, first and third person plural have an initial velar.
-Additionally, the basic verb phrase consists of a subject proclitic indicating both subject person/number and aspect/mood.
+Additionally, the basic verb phrase begins with a subject proclitic indicating both subject person/number and aspect/mood.
 This is followed by one or more verbs, a (pro)nominal object where necessary, and optional oblique constituents.

 According to Reesink (2005), the most common future form he recorded was the same one identified previously.
 He cites this work by Schneider (1942:323) where this form was named a separate modal particle er(a).